rinseeprince/sales-training-simulator/IVY_README.md

 ---

-*Ivy represents the future of sales training - providing realistic, accessible, and effective voice-based practice opportunities for sales professionals.*
+*Ivy Scenario Builder represents the future of sales training - providing realistic, accessible, and effective voice-based practice opportunities for sales professionals.*